manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The above example shows this principle in action.
 While as an author, you *might* be able to spot and avoid a misguided and potentially problematic function call, using TypeScript and its type-safety annotations *enforces* correct function calls.
 One can easily imagine how this becomes a huge safety factor when working on code bases with thousand of lines of codes and hundreds of functions.

 Let's now see how TypeScript can help us to improve our Node.js webserver code.
+We need to reorganize and change the project files a bit, but as promised, we will stay really close to the original JavaScript code.